 Gomes was raised Catholic and says his mother is “still very Catholic,” adding that “it's hard to feel an affinity for a church that rejects me.”

 When Rev. David Gant arrived at the Bernalillo Courthouse on Feb.
 20 wearing his collar, he said the couples waiting in line looked at him cautiously, wondering if he was there to scorn or support.
-Rev. Gant, of the Metropolitan Community Church of Albuquerque, a Protestant-
+Rev. Gant, of the Metropolitan Community Church of Albuquerque, a Protestant-affiliated church that supports homosexuality, wound up conducting marriage ceremonies on the sidewalk and in the nearby grass for several hours that day.

 “Love is love and God is love,” said Gant.
 “There's been a lot of talk about same-sex marriage destroying sanctity of marriage.
 I would say divorce destroys the sanctity of marriage.”